wighawag/hardhat-deploy/documentation/installation.md

 Let's say you have:

-- 2 Contract named Greeter and Registry deployed on rinkeby
+- 2 Contract named Greeter and Registry deployed on sepolia
 - 1 contract named Greeter on mainnet
-- 2 Contract named Greeter and Registry deployed on a environment named rinkeby2
+- 2 Contract named Greeter and Registry deployed on an environment named sepolia2

 You would get the following folder structure: